jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Xenopterid.md

 RacialMods: +8 Disguise (+16 when disguised as a humanoid), +8 Stealth
 Languages:
 SQ: entangling slime
+SpecialAbilities:
+  Entangling Slime (Ex): >
-SpecialAbilities: Entangling Slime (Ex) A xenopterid can produce a sticky, slimy secretion it uses to protect its territory and eggs.
+    A xenopterid can produce a sticky, slimy secretion it uses to protect its territory and eggs.
 The xenopterid can slime up to a 10-foot-square area per day at a rate of 1 square foot per minute.
 For 1 week thereafter, any creature coming in direct contact with the slime must succeed at a DC 19 Strength check or be entangled and glued to it as if it had failed its save against a tanglefoot bag.
 The save DC is Constitution-based.
+  Poison (Ex): >
-Poison (Ex) Bite-injury; save Fort DC 19; frequency 1/round for 6 rounds; effect 1d4 Dex; cure 2 consecutive saves.
+    Bite-injury; save Fort DC 19; frequency 1/round for 6 rounds; effect 1d4 Dex; cure 2 consecutive saves.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: